Significance-based Estimation-of-Distribution Algorithms: Conclusions

-From a very broad perspective, our work suggests that generally evolutionary computation could profit from enriching the iterative evolutionary process with mechanisms that collect and exploit information over several iterations.
-So far, such learning-based concepts are rarely used in evolutionary computation.
+From a very broad perspective, our work suggests that generally EC could profit from enriching the iterative evolutionary process with mechanisms that collect and exploit information over several iterations.
+So far, such learning-based concepts are rarely used in EC.
 The only theoretical works in this direction propose a history-based choice of the mutation strength~\cite{DoerrDY16ppsn} and analyze hyperheuristics that stick to a chosen subheuristic until its performance over the last $\tau$ iterations, $\tau$ a parameter of the algorithms, appears insufficient (see, e.g.,~\cite{DoerrLOW18} and the references therein).